Debt ceiling deal: US House overwhelmingly passes bill

 The government is forecast to hit its borrowing limit on Monday 5 June.

-That has left little margin for error as lawmakers race to avoid the US defaulting on $31.4tn (£25tn) in debt, which underpins the global financial system.
+That has left little margin for error as lawmakers race to avoid the US defaulting on its $31.4tn (£25tn) debt, which underpins the global financial system.

 On Wednesday evening, 165 Democrats joined 149 Republicans in approving the 99-page bill to raise the debt ceiling, allowing it to pass the House by the required simple majority.